KaesoFundido/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Leaflit - A web application to build and manage your own personal library branch.
+***LeafLit*** is a web application to build and manage your own personal library branch, and explore your friends' branches.

 ### Features
--Search via ISBN or input manually to add books to your shelf -Sort, Categorize, and Tag your books
+- **User login**- each user will be able to signup with email and login to view their own shelf.
+- **Add books**- users will have the ability to add books to their shelf.
+- **Remove books**- users will have the ability to remove books from their shelf.
+- **Sort By Tags**- books can be tagged by genre and keywords so users can more easily sort through their collections.
+- **View Books**- users can view individual books on their shelves.
+- **Status Tracker**- users can mark books as read.
 -
 ### Technologies
--Google Book API
+- ASP .Net
+- C#
+- Google Book API.
--(future)Google Vision API
+- Google Vision API (For later Modile App Development)
--using HttpClient
+- Linq

 ### What I'll Have to Learn
-Include what you will need to learn here
+- Google Book API - search via title author and ISBN
+- Google Vision API- reverse image searching
+- C# Tag Property

 ### Project Tracker
 https://trello.com/b/4W0Gh0AU/capstone-project